-The Florida Fish and Wildlife Conservation Commission’s (FWC) Hunter Safety program wants all hunters to think SAFE.
-This is the new acronym the FWC’s Hunter Safety program uses to remind hunters to focus on the four major rules of preventing hunting accidents.
-They are:
+The Florida Fish and Wildlife Conservation Commission’s (FWC) hunter safety program wants all hunters to think S.A.F.E.
+The FWC’s hunter safety program uses this acronym to remind hunters to focus on these four major rules of preventing hunting accidents:

 Safe Direction – Always point the gun in a safe direction.